-3. Supplementary guidance on Part D may be provided by each water company.
-These addenda contain individual company requirements which are permitted as a 'Local Practice' under the Sector Guidance and are published on the individual water company's website.
+3. Supplementary guidance on Part D may be provided by each sewerage company.
+These addenda contain individual company requirements which are permitted as a 'Local Practice' under the Sector Guidance and are published on the individual sewerage company's website.